History of Duke Blue Devils football: Mike McGee era (1971–1978)

 In 1975, the Blue Devils struggled to a 4–5–2 mark.
 McGee took his Blue Devils to Los Angeles for a showdown against #4 USC, a game Duke lost by a score of 35–7.
 After beating Virginia, Duke lost to Pittsburgh.
-After defeating Army and Clemson, the Blue Devils lost to #12 Florida and Georgia Tech.
+After defeating Army and Clemson, the Blue Devils lost to No. 12 Florida and Georgia Tech.
 Duke then defeated Wake Forest and tied NC State and North Carolina.
 In 1976, the Dukies finished 5–5–1.
 After kicking off the season with a road win over Tennessee, the Blue Devils lost to South Carolina.
-Duke then defeated Virginia and lost to #2 Pittsburgh.
+Duke then defeated Virginia and lost to No. 2 Pittsburgh.
 After defeating Miami, Duke tied Clemson.
-After losing to #6 Maryland the following week, the Dukies closed the season by beating Georgia Tech, losing to Wake Forest, beating NC State and losing to North Carolina.
+After losing to No. 6 Maryland the following week, the Dukies closed the season by beating Georgia Tech, losing to Wake Forest, beating NC State and losing to North Carolina.
 The 1977 campaign would result in a 5–6 record.
 McGee's squad began the season with losses to East Carolina and #1 Michigan in Ann Arbor, Michigan.
 Then, Duke won three straight, beating Virginia, Navy and South Carolina.
 After dropping back-to-back games to Clemson and Maryland, the Blue Devils defeated Georgia Tech and Wake Forest.
 McGee's squad closed the 1977 season with losses to NC State and North Carolina.
 McGee's final season in 1978 would result in a 4–7 record.
 After defeating Georgia Tech and South Carolina to begin the campaign, the Blue Devils traveled to Ann Arbor, Michigan for another game against #4 Michigan, and lost to the Wolverines by a score of 52–0.
 The next week, Duke beat Virginia but then lost their next four.
 After defeating Wake Forest, Duke lost its last two to NC State and North Carolina.